Filter Ferret

 W × H × D70.8 × 23 × 14 in

-Who it's for: Anyone who wants a TV stand that doubles as a room centerpiece.
-The fireplace adds ambiance and supplemental heat, and the extra width gives the most visual breathing room of any stand here.
+Who it's for: You want the TV stand to be a centerpiece, not background furniture.
+The fireplace adds ambiance and heat.
+The width gives the most balanced look of anything here.

-Watch out for: At 14 inches deep, this is the shallowest stand on the list — a soundbar in front of the TV base may overhang the front edge slightly.
-The 100 lb top capacity is the lowest here (adequate for a 40-55 lb TV but without the huge margin of the industrial stands).
-Assembly runs 1.5-2 hours.
+Watch out for: At 14 inches deep, this is the shallowest stand on the list — a soundbar in front of the TV base may overhang slightly.
+The 100 lb top capacity is the lowest here (adequate for a 40–55 lb TV, but no huge margin).
+Assembly runs 1.5–2 hours.

 WAMPAT 60.6-Inch — Best Mid-Century Modern